Premier Events

 Grand Challenge Cup

-This is the top event for Men's Eights, and has been competed for at every Regatta since 1839.
-While the rules have varied over the years, the 'Grand' has always been Open, except in the Olympic Games year of 1908, to all established amateur clubs.
+This is the top event for Open Eights, and has been competed for at every Regatta since 1839.
+While the rules have varied over the years, the 'Grand' has always been Premier, except in the Olympic Games year of 1908, to all established amateur clubs.

 Remenham Challenge Cup